 The menu comprises a series of functions arranged in a cycle.
-Push and release the + and - buttons to access the different options and settings (setup).
+Push and release the UP \triangle and DOWN \bigvee buttons to access the different options and settings

-The setup menu can be activated by pushing the MENU ESC button.
-Single pushes on the + or - buttons will scroll through the setup menu options.
+The setup menu can be activated by pushing the MENU button.
+A single push on the UP \triangle or DOWN ∇ buttons will scroll through the setup menu options.
 The menu includes the following functions: